Powerlearnproject/se-day1-assignment-holuwercheyy/README.md

 List and briefly explain the phases of the Software Development Life Cycle.

-Planning - identify the software requirement or purpose and scope.
+Planning: identify the software requirement or purpose and scope.

-Requirement analysis - identify the final user specification.
+Requirement analysis: identify the final user specification.

-Design - building the framework.
+Design: building the framework.

-Coding - converting software design into tangible code.
+Coding: converting software design into tangible code.

 Testing - examine the software for any bugs and glitches.